tailor-platform/frontend-packages/README.md

 A React Context provider that handles user authentication.

-### @tailor-platform/datagrid

-A Datagrid component and hooks tailored for managing complex data tables.

 ### @tailor-platform/utils

 Utility functions to work with Tailor data types, conversions, etc.